 Student safety is one of the top priorities at Mater Lakes Academy.
-Our well trained administration, teachers, staff, and security team are on duty before, during, and after classroom hours in order to maintain a safe environment on campus.
-The school employees guidance counselors and special needs support.
+Our highly trained administration, teachers, staff, and security team are on duty before, during, and after classroom hours in order to maintain a safe environment on campus.
+Mater Lakes Academy has recently enhanced its security measures by adding law enforcement presence as well as a full-time armed security officer.
 Additionally, the school utilizes a district-assigned school psychologist and social worker to support the safe and respectful school environment.